Pistol: Machine pistol

 A machine pistol is a pistol that is capable of burst-fire or fully automatic fire.
-The first machine pistol was produced by the Austro-Hungarian Empire in 1916, as the Steyr Repetierpistole M1912/P16, and the term is derived from the German word maschinenpistolen.
+The first machine pistol was produced by Austria-Hungary in 1916, as the Steyr Repetierpistole M1912/P16, and the term is derived from the German word maschinenpistolen.
 Though it is often used interchangeably with submachine gun, a machine pistol is generally used to describe a weapon that is more compact than a typical submachine gun.

-How it works: The shooter will disable the safety switch and pull the trigger, but hold it unlike firing a normal semi-automatic.
-The handgun will fire one round, and recoils, and the high-capacity magazine spring pushes another round, and is chambered, and fired without any actions needed from the shooter.
-They are useful in situations where multiple bullets must be fired in quick succession with minimal effort.

 Multi-barreled

-Multi-barreled pistols, such as the Pepperbox, were common during the same time as single shot pistols.
-As designers looked for ways to increase fire rates, multiple barrels were added to all guns including pistols.
+Multi-barreled pistols, such as the pepper-box, were common during the same time as single shot pistols.
+As designers looked for ways to increase fire rates, multiple barrels were added to pistols.
 One example of a multi-barreled pistol is the COP .357 Derringer.

 Harmonica pistol

 Around 1850, pistols such as the Jarre harmonica gun were produced that had a sliding magazine.
 The sliding magazine contained pinfire cartridges or speedloaders.
 The magazine needed to be moved manually in many designs, hence distinguishing them from semi-automatic pistols.